Subaru Forester: Maintenance and service / Brake booster

 Other information:

-used under the following conditions.
+the following settings...